-Not sure why they wanted the Croix de Fer – maybe to include the Mollard? – and why this was refused, but anyway…
+Not sure why they wanted the Croix de Fer and why this was refused.

-As this Gran Fondo passes my doorstep, I would get on my bike there.
+But as either alternative of this Gran Fondo almost passes my doorstep, I would get on my bike there.

 I could follow the (normal) clockwise course, i.e. get up the Télégraphe – Galibier, down the Lautaret and then either get up the Alpe, or take the Sarenne to get in Huez.

-Either way, I would/could descend the Villard-Reculas alternative of the Alpe and end up in Rochetaillée for my Croix de Fer or Glandon.
+Either way, I would probably descend the Villard-Reculas alternative of the Alpe and end up in Rochetaillée for my Croix de Fer or Glandon.